-Brazil nuts are one of the highest natural sources of selenium, with 100g containing 1917µg.
-The Recommended dietary intake (RDI) for selenium has been set at 70 µg for men and 60 µg for women, meaning just two brazil nuts will provide 100% of the RDI.
-However, an upper level of intake has been set … Continue reading If I eat too many Brazil nuts, will I get too much selenium?
+Brazil nuts are one of the highest natural sources of selenium, with 100g containing 920 µg.
+The Recommended dietary intake (RDI) for selenium has been set at 70 µg for men and 60 µg for women, however, an upper level of intake has been set at 400 µg /day.
+Given we only absorb around 55-70% … Continue reading If I eat too many Brazil nuts, will I get too much selenium?

 Buying nuts For nuts in the shell: choose clean nuts free from cracks and holes.
 Nuts in their shell should be heavy for their size, indicating a fresh, solid kernel.
 For nut kernels: choose crisp, plump and solid kernels indicating high quality.
 Unless you plan to use kernels as a garnish, they do not need … Continue reading How do I buy and store nuts?

 Like all tree nuts, Brazil nuts are packed with vitamins, minerals, antioxidants and phytochemicals beneficial to health.
 Regularly eating nuts has been shown to contribute to heart health, reduce overall mortality and the risk of developing type 2 diabetes, assist with weight management, reduce the risk of cancer, improve sperm quality, reduce depression and overall … Continue reading Brazil Nuts